 - Previous encounters with the law for possession.

-Or by reviewing one’s MIB report if they have previously applied for a life insurance policy.
+Or by reviewing one’s MIB report to see if they have previously applied for a life insurance policy.

 - Have you ever been convicted of a felony or misdemeanor?

-To increase the chances of success, it is essential to inform your agent of any felony or misdemeanor convictions so that they can guide you towards the life insurance company that will best suit your needs.
+To increase your chances of success, inform your agent of any felony or misdemeanor convictions so that they can guide you toward the life insurance company that will best suit your needs.
 Failing to do so could result in your application being denied merely because you applied with the wrong company.

 - Do you have any issues with your driving record?

 Notice how “vague” this question is?
-It’s vague because one’s driving record can play a major role in determining whether or not an individual might be able to qualify for a traditional life insurance policy.
+It’s vague because one’s driving record can significantly determine whether an individual might qualify for a traditional life insurance policy.

 And while…

-Most folks can understand why a life insurance company might be interested in avoiding insuring someone who has seven speeding tickets in the past 2 years, or has been arrested multiple times for driving while under the influence (DUI), what usually comes as a surprise to a lot of folks is just having a suspended drivers license could prevent someone from qualifying for coverage.
+Most folks can understand why a life insurance company might be interested in avoiding insuring someone who has seven speeding tickets in the past two years or has been arrested multiple times for driving while under the influence (DUI).
+What usually surprises many folks is that just having a suspended driver’s license could prevent someone from qualifying for coverage.

 Even if someone’s license has been suspended for: